Principles of Conditionality and Layering of Error Rates with Application to Platform Trials: Layering of Error Rates

-For $ X_i, X_j $ within the same Platform trial, the correlation $ \rho_{j-i} $ in (\ref{eq:LocalDependence}) is between zero and one.
-But with short term dependence, for $ X_i, X_j $ in different Platform trial, $ \rho_{j-i} = 0$.
-So, if the practical maximum number of study arms within a single Platform trial is 100, then the $ \rho_{j-i} $ in (\ref{eq:LocalDependence}) is such that
+Then $E(X_i)=\mu_i$ for all $ i \in N$.
+For $ X_i, X_j $ within the same platform trial, the correlation $ \rho_{j-i} $ in (\ref{eq:LocalDependence}) is between zero and one.
+But with short term dependence, for $ X_i, X_j $ in different platform trials, $ \rho_{j-i} = 0$.
+For example, if the practical maximum number of study arms within a single platform trial is 100, then the $ \rho_{j-i} $ in (\ref{eq:LocalDependence}) would satisfy